api3dao/operations-deprecated/README.md

 Hosts JSON files that contain OIS iterations.
 Each OIS must be versioned according to [semver](https://semver.org/) and the file name will be `<oisTitle>_<version>.json`.

-#### Deployments
+#### Deployments — `/data/apis/{sanitizedApiName}/deployments`

-`/data/apis/{apiName}/deployments`

 Directories that contain the files used for individual deployments.
-Each of these directories are named with the deployment date as `YYYY-MM-DD`, based on when `generate-deployment-payload` was run.
+Each of these directories are named with the deployment date as `YYYY-MM-DD`.
 If more than one deployment was done in a day, only include the latest one.

 Example `secrets.env.example` and `aws.env.example` files are generated for convenience.
 Populated versions of these files will be required for deployment.
 The populated files (which will contain secrets) should not be included in this